Vance McDonald

-Vance Coman McDonald (born June 13, 1990) is a former American football tight end who played for eight seasons in the National Football League (NFL).
-He was drafted by the San Francisco 49ers in the second round of the 2013 NFL Draft, and spent four seasons with the team.
+Vance Coman McDonald (born June 13, 1990) is an American former professional football player who was a tight end for eight seasons in the National Football League (NFL).
+He played college football for the Rice Owls and was selected by the San Francisco 49ers in the second round of the 2013 NFL draft.
 McDonald also played four seasons with the Pittsburgh Steelers.
-He played college football at Rice.

-Early years
+Early life

 McDonald was born in Winnie, Texas.
 He attended East Chambers High School in Winnie, and played for the East Chambers Buccaneers high school football team.
-He was a three-year letterman, earning all-district 24-2A honors as both a tight end and defensive end as a senior.
+McDonald was a three-year letterman, earning all-district 24-2A honors as both a tight end and defensive end as a senior.
 East Chambers won district titles in both his junior and senior year.
-He also competed in basketball and was a standout athlete for the East Chambers High School track team.
+McDonald also competed in basketball and was a standout athlete for the East Chambers High School track team.
 He was a member of the relay team.
-He also had personal bests of 6.28 meters in the long jump and 12.53 meters in the triple jump.
+McDonald also had personal bests of 6.28 meters in the long jump and 12.53 meters in the triple jump.

 College career

 McDonald attended Rice University, where he played for the Rice Owls football team from 2009 to 2012 under head coach David Bailiff.
 He earned Conference USA All-Freshman honors after catching 12 passes in his first season.

-As a sophomore, he posted a career-high eight touchdowns, to go along with 396 yards receiving on 28 receptions.
-In his final two seasons, he recorded 999 receiving yards on 80 receptions and seven touchdowns.
-He was a first-team All-C-USA selection at tight end as a senior.
+As a sophomore, McDonald posted a career-high eight touchdowns, to go along with 396 yards receiving on 28 receptions.

+In his final two seasons, McDonald recorded 999 receiving yards on 80 receptions and seven touchdowns.
+He was a first-team All-Conference-USA selection at tight end as a senior.
-McDonald's position coach at Rice was former NFL Pro Bowl tight end David Sloan.